Gyeongsang dialect

-The Gyeongsang dialects, also known as Southeastern Korean, are dialects of the Korean language from the historical region of Gyeongsang Province.
-Today, that region is divided into Daegu, Busan, Ulsan, North Gyeongsang Province, and South Gyeongsang Province.
+The Gyeongsang dialects (alternatively romanized as Kyongsang or Kyungsang), also known as Southeastern Korean, are dialects of the Korean language from the historical region of Gyeongsang Province.
+Today, the region is divided into Daegu, Busan, Ulsan, North Gyeongsang Province, and South Gyeongsang Province, which together comprise the Yeongnam region.
+The dialect group may also be referred to by this region name.

 Gyeongsang dialects vary.
 A native speaker can distinguish the dialect of Daegu from that of the Busan-Ulsan area although the first city is less than 100 kilometers (62 miles) away from the latter two cities.
 Dialectal forms are relatively similar along the midstream of Nakdong River but are different near Busan and Ulsan, Jinju and Pohang as well as along the eastern slopes of Mount Jiri.

 After Standard Korean, it is the next most prevalent Korean variety.
 There are approximately 13,000,000 speakers.